-A: Teams require at least four students and may have as many as eight with two alternates.
-Alternates may participate with a team but may not compete unless one of the core team members is unable to attend or participate for the duration of the event.
+A: Teams require at least four students and may have as many as eight in total (with up to two alternates).
+Alternates may participate with a team but may not compete unless one of the 4-8 team members is unable to attend or participate for the duration of the festival.

 Q: How do I prepare my team for competition?

 A: Each bout will include five rounds: four individual, single-poet, rounds, followed by a fifth group piece round that requires four poets to be on stage at once.
 For more information, please consult the Coaches Guide, here.

 Q: Can I bring students without being a part of the poetry slam?